SquareGPS/navixy-api/docs/backend-api/resources/commons/user/index.md

 !!! attention
     This call will receive only session hash from registration email.
-    Any other hash will result in result error code 4 (user not found or session ended).
+    Any other hash will result in result error code 4 (User or API key not found or session ended).
+    The only thing that API calls with a user session will work for is creating, reading, and deleting API keys.

 #### response